The Buddha describes the three elements - 1.) form element, 2.) formless element, and 3.) element of cessation.

 asokaṁ virajaṁ padan”ti.

-Contacting the |deathless::deathless state, epithet of Nibbāna [amata]| with the body,
+Having touched the |deathless::deathless state, epithet of Nibbāna [amata]| element with the body,

-having reached the state |free from attachment::free from grasping, not taking as mine, not appropriating [nirūpadhi]|;
+experiencing the state |free from attachment::free from grasping, not taking as mine, not appropriating; lit. not placing near [nirūpadhi]|,

-Through |relinquishing of acquisitions::abandoning of identification [upadhippaṭinissagga]|,
+and realizing the |relinquishing of acquisition::abandoning of identification [upadhippaṭinissagga]|,

-free from the taints, they |personally experience::realize for oneself [sacchikatvā]| [the truth];
+free from the taints,

-The |perfectly Awakened One::fully awakened being, fully enlightened being [sammāsambuddha]| teaches,
+the |perfectly Awakened One::fully awakened being, fully enlightened being [sammāsambuddha]| teaches

-the sorrow-free, |unblemished::pure, stainless [viraja]| path.”
+the sorrow-free, |unblemished::pure, stainless [viraja]| state.”

 Ayampi attho vutto bhagavatā, iti me sutanti.